arthurrasmusson/REBOOT/README.md

 * **New in v0.3**
   Full **Ghidra headless** integration.
-Supply an optional *GhidraScript* and REBOOT will run a custom post-script for each binary, inserting the output straight into the LLM prompt.
+Supply an optional *GhidraScript* and REboot will run a custom post-script for each binary, inserting the output straight into the LLM prompt.

 * **Who?** &nbsp;Reverse-engineers, platform migration teams, or anyone with a